rithishsamm/myTutorialHell/Git/Working with Existing projects/Git Advanced Training Session - Working with existing projects.md

 Since `bugFix` was an ancestor of `main`, git didn't have to do any work; it simply just moved `bugFix` to the same commit `main` was attached to.

-Now all the commits are the same color, which means each branch contains all the work in the repository!
+Now all the commits are the same color, which means each branch contains all the work in the repo!
 Woohoo!

 To complete this level, do the following steps:
 - Make a new branch called `bugFix`